 - IT infrastructure and applications that automate many aspects of an organization’s operation.

-- Digital services and APIs that provide access to the services offered by the organization.
+- APIs that provide access to the services offered by the organization.

 - Analytical models and processes that differentiate an organization from its competitors or ensure it is operating legally and ethically.

 - Buildings and other locations.